 • The egg wash is optional if you would like your pies to have a shiny golden color.
 You can also brush the pies with milk for a similar effect or omit this altogether as it does not have any effect on the taste.

-Mini Chicken pot pies with pie crust
+Mini chicken pot pies served with strawberries and broccoli.

 Mini Chicken Pot Pies With Pie Crust